Presidency of Joe Biden

-Joe Biden's tenure as the 46th president of the United States began with his inauguration on January 20, 2021.
-Biden, a Democrat from Delaware who previously served as vice president under Barack Obama, took office following his victory in the 2020 presidential election over Republican incumbent president Donald Trump.
-Upon his inauguration, he became the oldest president in American history.
+Joe Biden's tenure as the 46th president of the United States began with his inauguration on January 20, 2021, and ended on January 20, 2025.
+Biden, member of the Democratic Party, had previously served as the 47th vice president from 2009 to 2017 under President Barack Obama, took office after defeating the Republican incumbent president Donald Trump in the 2020 presidential election.
+Upon his inauguration, he became the oldest president in American history, breaking the record set by Ronald Reagan.
+Alongside Biden's presidency, the Democratic Party also held their majorities in the House of Representatives and the Senate during the 117th U.S. Congress following the 2020 elections, attained an overall federal government trifecta.
 Biden entered office amid the COVID-19 pandemic, an economic crisis, and increased political polarization.